 Fort Ebey Island Overlook (Coupeville)

 This is one of the coolest overlooks on the island.
-This is a killer place to watch the sunset or sunrise and has amazing trails for hiking, running and a huge beautiful forested campground area.
+It is a killer place to watch the sunset or sunrise and has amazing trails for hiking, running and a huge beautiful forested campground area.
 There is the bluff trail that starts down at the beach and heads up along the cliffside.
 There is also the top area through the state park that you can drive and visit the bunkers and top picnic area that connects to the bluff trails.
 This is one of the coolest historical landmarks and parks on the island.

 Blue Fox Drive in Movies (Oak Harbor)